cerebrl/forgerock-sample-web-react/README.md

 ### Run the Servers

-Now, run the dev command to start the processes needed for both client and API server
+Now, run the below commands to start the processes needed for building the application and running the servers for both client and API server:

 ```sh
 # In one terminal window, run the following watch command